davidfrantz/force/docs/source/howto/level1-csd.rst

 Follow the on-screen instructions to authorize access to the Google Cloud Platform APIs.
-A project name is not required, just hit enter or make up a name when asked.
+When asked for a project name, just type in any name.
+It is not necessary to create a project first.

 Downloading the metadata catalogues